dbrattli/aioreactive/README.md

 # Core level

-At the core, aioreactive is small low level asynchronous library for reactive programming.
+At the core, aioreactive is small low-level asynchronous library for reactive programming.
 This core library may be used directly at the `AsyncSource` level, or one may choose to use higher level abstractions such as `Producer` or `Observable` described further down on this page.

 ## AsyncSource and AsyncSink

-Aioreactive is built around the asynchronous duals of the AsyncIterable and AsyncIterator abstract base classes.
+Aioreactive is built around the asynchronous duals, or opposites of the AsyncIterable and AsyncIterator abstract base classes.
 These async classes are called AsyncSource and AsyncSink.

 AsyncSource is the dual or opposite of AsyncIterable and provides a single setter method called `__astart__()` that is the dual of the `__aiter__()` getter method: